astro-informatics/harmonic/docs/examples/Rosenbrock/Example_code/index.rst

     	return -f

-where the rastrigin function :math:`\mathcal{L}(x)` is inverted to :math:`-\mathcal{L}(x)` so as to form a sensible likelihood function -- *i.e.* a function which converges to a global maximum rather than a global minimum.
+where the Rosenbrock function :math:`\mathcal{L}(x)` is inverted to :math:`-\mathcal{L}(x)` so as to form a sensible likelihood function -- *i.e.* a function which converges to a global maximum rather than a global minimum.
 In the example at hand we assume a simple uniform log-prior defined such that,

 .. code-block:: python